catseye/Lanthorn/README.md

         evenp(5)
     ===> false

 Nested `letrec`.
-Nested inside an `if` inside a function definition.
+Nested inside an `if` inside a function definition in an arm.

     letrec
         facto = fun(n) -> if eq(n, 1) then 1 else